CardinalNow/TerraformWorkshop/challenges/09-privatemoduleregistry/README.md

 In this challenge you will register some modules with your Private Module Registry then reference them in a workspace.

-## How to
+## How to:

 ### Fork the Module Repositories

-Just like in the last challenge, you are going to fork the following repo's into your own github account:
+Just like in the last challenge, you are going to fork the following repos into your own GitHub account:

 - https://github.com/azure-terraform-workshop/terraform-azurerm-networking.git
 - https://github.com/azure-terraform-workshop/terraform-azurerm-webserver.git